DavidVentura/iot_home/README.md

 # Pushing an OTA update

-Simply run `./server/OTA_sender.py firmware/main.py` to push `main.py` to the sensor and reboot it.
+Simply run `./server/OTA_sender.py --target NIGHTLAMP firmware/main.py` to push `main.py` to the sensor `NIGHTLAMP` and reboot it.

 # Sensor data to grafana